ratnadeepb/gateway-nf/README.md

 - plus they enable the gateway to know which NFs are yet to process a record and allows to recover easily from NF failures.
 - the global bitmap also allows the gateway to track authorised NFs
 - further maintaining a per-connection bitmap will enable NFs to register for specific connections only

+## Sending Processing Completion Notification back to Gateway

+We can use Redis streams here where each NF opens up a stream and the Gateway NF subscribes to all these streams.
+The gateway reads the streams asynchronously and updates the Records (data or the NF bitmap)

 ## Record Removal